balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 Persistent storage that needs to be retained across multiple container instances and easily shared among containers.

 ```
-# Create a named volume
+# 3.Create a named volume
 docker volume create my-named-volume

-# Run a container with the named volume
+# 3.Run a container with the named volume
 docker run -d -v my-named-volume:/path/in/container --name my-container nginx
 ```

 Note: The named volume my-named-volume is used for /path/in/container, and data persists even if the container is removed.

 ![Docker Volume Types](https://github.com/balusena/docker-for-devops/blob/main/07-Docker%20Volumes/docker_volume_types.png)